gwijthoff/tacitmedia/index.md

 <div class="ba b--dashed br4 w-85 pa3">
 Phone call with Gerd Stern on the history of USCO and 1960s media art collectives.

+[Scan of notes and quotes binder](https://psu.instructure.com/files/96860830/download?download_frd=1) made by class for Aaron and Camila's presentation
 </div>

 <!--